TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 !!!Note
 	This example only showcases how to push an image onto Docker Hub.
 You can also publish the image to other container registries such as [gcr.io](http://gcr.io).
 For publishing on gcr.io, you can refer [this document](https://cloud.google.com/container-registry/docs/pushing-and-pulling).

-## Launching SnappyData Inside Docker
+## Launching SnappyData Container

+The command to launch SnappyData container is different for Linux and macOS.

+### Launching SnappyData Container on Linux

 In the command prompt, execute the following commands to launch the SnappyData cluster in a single container.